How To Fight Depression and Anxiety: 12 Nutrition Strategies

 Sugar, on the other hand?
-Cut yourself off, today.
+Cut yourself off.
+Today.
 Same goes for high fructose corn syrup (HFCS).

-Before I beat my sugar addiction and quit eating sugar for good, except on rare occasions, I noticed that any kind of HFCS (like candy, drinks, cheap processed foods) would increase my anxiety for several days.
+Before I beat my sugar addiction and quit eating sugar for good, except on rare occasions, I noticed that any kind of HFCS (like candy, drinks, and cheap, processed foods) would increase my anxiety for several days.
 Even a handful of Junior Mints could trigger panic attacks for as long as five days.
 I’d usually eat sugar when life was hard, when I wasn’t coping well.
 But that short dopamine rush made things so much worse, heightening my anxiety.

 No treat is worth that.
 Especially for those of us who are susceptible to mood disorders.